dccuchile/wefe/doc/quick_start.rst

 Quick Start
 ===========

-In this tutorial we will show you how to install WEFE and then how to run a basic query.
+In this tutorial we show you how to install WEFE and then how to run a basic query.